scalalandio/chimney/docs/docs/under-the-hood.md

     either by Scala or Java, so that includes `sealed trait`s, `sealed abstract class`es, Scala 3's `enum`s, and Java's `enum`s)

+Additionally, since `2.0.0`, several of the specialized rules (those recognizing optional types, value/wrapper types, collections and maps) look for the types they support in layers.
+E.g. when checking if a type is "a collection", the rule tests:

+ 1. whether the user provided an `io.scalaland.chimney.integrations` `implicit` for it (`TotallyBuildIterable`, `PartiallyBuildIterable`, ... - these always win),
+ 2. whether it is one of the types supported by Chimney itself (Scala's collections, `Array`s, ...),
+ 3. whether one of [Hearth's providers](cookbook.md#hearth-macro-extensions) recognizes it - either Hearth's built-in ones (e.g. `java.util` collections on the JVM) or ones registered by a `ServiceLoader`-loaded `StandardMacroExtension` found on the compile classpath (e.g. `chimney-protobufs`' well-known-types support or Kindlings' `cats-integration`).

+And, of course, an `implicit` `Transformer`/`PartialTransformer` provided by the user is checked by the very first rule, before any of these layers is consulted.

 A bit more information about each of these `Rule`s (without getting into details that could change over time) is presented below.